 Starting the Environment Provider

+The Environment Provider can be launched from Visual Studio or via a script.

+Via Script

+The environment provider can be started by running Scripts\BAT\Demo execution\EnviromentProvider.bat

+Via Visual Studio

 To do so, load the Sif3Framework.sln Solution into Visual Studio and simply run it (by clicking on the Internet Explorer button shown below).

 If the Internet Explorer button is not visible, it will be necessary to make the Sif.Framework.EnvironmentProvider project of the Solution the single start-up project.